 Janet Harris, Elaine Howley, Karyn Scherer, Jones Family Relay (Kelsey Jones + Colby Brown + Margaret Jones + Meghan Jones + Caitlin Joyce + Anne Sinopoli), Caroline Block, and Devon Clifford started off on the first pod with Bob Singer as the pod leader.

-Then Michele Walters, Edward Riley, Marcella MacDonald, Greg O'Connor, and Bridgett Hobart Janeczko went off 30 minutes later in the second pod with Harrison Freer as the pod leader.
+Then Michele Walters, Edward Riley, Marcella MacDonald, and Greg O'Connor went off 30 minutes later in the second pod with Harrison Freer as the pod leader.

 Binghamton Alumni Colonials Relay (Tom Curly + Adam Pack + Jeff Steindorf + Ed Smith + Brian Powell), Cross Country Mermaids Relay (Janine Serell + Devon Clifford + Lyn Goldsmith + Andrea Ballard + Ali Hall), Just Add Water Relay (Janet Klemm + Sara Wonder + Kristen Lee + Phyllis Ho + Spencer Schneider), San Francisco Dolphins Relay, Jersey Girls Relay (Kimberly Plewa + Jennifer Bauman + Susan Kirk), and Charlotte Brynn started in the third pod with Roy Ketring as the pod leader.